 "Our colleagues from the University of Leipzig genetically analyzed 900 individuals," explains Pfeifer.
 "The subjects with the least active transporter were on average significantly leaner."
 These results suggest that inosine also regulates thermogenesis in human brown fat cells.
 Substances that interfere with the transporter activity may therefore be suitable for the treatment of obesity.
 The drug already approved for bleeding disorders could serve as a starting point for a new fat-burning drug.

 Obviously, even if the drug is already used for other purposes, further human studies are needed to clarify the pharmacological potential of this mechanism.
 It is clear, however, that a pill alone cannot be the solution to the rampant obesity pandemic in the world and the scientific community agrees on this.
-Similar evaluations were also made with the recent discovery of a possible "exercise pill”Which in the future could completely supplant physical activity.
+Similar evaluations have also been made with the recent discovery of a possible "exercise pill"which in the future could completely supplant physical activity.

 The available therapies are not effective enough at the moment.
-There are also subjects who do not have a "normal" weight imbalance, and need concrete support in diet and exercise: it is welcome to investigate the role of inosine.
+There are also subjects who do not have a "normal" weight imbalance, and need concrete support in diet and exercise: investigating the role of inosine is welcome.